diagonalsystems/www/content/blog/aws-gsuite-federated-sso.md

 ### What you will need

 This post assumes you already have administrative rights to both an AWS and a G Suite account.
-You will be calling the G Suite [Directory API][directory-api] which can be done through the web interface.
+You will be calling the G Suite [Directory API][directory-api], which can be done through the web interface.
 If you want to automate this, you will need [API credentials][google-api-auth].

 Here is a quick overview of the steps we will be going through:

 1. Make AWS and G Suite aware of each other
 2. Create mappings between user profiles and AWS SAML attributes
 3. Create an AWS app in G Suite
-4. Create and assogm new IAM roles
+4. Create and assign new IAM roles

 ---